johnnovak/RML-Amiga/docs/docs/games/m-o.md

 - Press ++home+q++ to switch back to the normal input mapping (e.g., in menus or when entering the name of your save game).

+## Portal: A Computer Novel

+- Saves to the game disk.

+!!! danger "Only use regular saves"

+    The game is _not_ compatible with save states---only user regular in-game saves!